28 min read

 Headlines H2, H3, etc. – aka Headings and Subheadings

-Using HTML headline tags – H1, H2, H3, and so on – throughout your content is sort of like creating mini title tags for search engines to crawl throughout your site.
-These headlines help Google understand the structure of your page.
+Why is on-page SEO important?
+Utilizing HTML headline tags like H1, H2, H3, and so forth across your supplement company SEO content is akin to creating mini title tags for search engines to explore throughout your site.
+These headlines and subheadlines should incorporate target keywords for which you aim to achieve rankings.

 Text Structure